This information is for health and social care professionals.

 When a patient presents with this symptom, deterioration is inevitable and referral to appropriate professionals should be made without delay.

-Spasticity, largely resulting in weakness of the:
+Swallowing problems in MND are caused by spasticity, largely resulting in weakness of the:

 - facial muscles